shuhei-kuroiwa/10days_CausalML_Bootcamp/README.md

 Studying causal ML and econometrics toward data-driven decision making in business and policy.
 Current focus: causal inference, treatment effect estimation, and applied econometrics for business decision-making.

+8/18: today I just read some pages of text.

 8/17: today I finally got home and took a rest.
 8/16: today I rechecked my RQ and considered how I should finish my paper.
 8/15: Today I just checked some codes.